bradjacobs/excel-to-csv/README.md

 | sanitizeDiacritics     | NO       | false   | replace diacritic characters with its basic counterpart (i.e. 'é' -> 'e', 'Ç' -> 'C')                                                                                                                                                                                          |

 ## OtherInfo
-* All rows in the output CSV will have the exact same number of columns. (which will be maximum non-blank column detected)
+* All rows in the output CSV will have the exact same number of columns. (which will be the maximum non-blank column detected)
-* The CSV data values should retain same 'formatting' as the original Excel file. (i.e. Dates and Numeric values)
+* The returned CSV data values are WYSIWYG and should retain the same 'formatting' as the original Excel file. (i.e., Dates and Numeric values)
   * No _formulas_ are copied.
 Only the value as it 'physically appears' in a given cell
   * _**(see 'Known Cell Data Issues' for exceptions)_
 * Currently, no quotes will be added around 'blank' values
 * Empty cells will be converted to empty string (not 'null')

 ## KnownCellDataIssues
-Known Cell Data Formatting Issues include (but not limited to) the following:
+Known Cell Data Formatting Issues include (but are not limited to) the following:
 <details>
   <summary>(Click To Expand...)</summary>

+Note that some issues below seem to be related to how the Excel file was saved.
+Opening the Excel file and then 'resaving' can sometimes resolve issues.

+Most cases below appear to be pretty rare (subjectively)

-* _Sometimes_ simple numeric values will be returned in a decimal format.
+* Sometimes simple numeric values will be returned in a decimal format (and vice versa).
-  * i.e. expected "7", but got "7.0"
+  * i.e. expected "7" but got "7.0" or expected "7.00" but got "7"
-  * usually due from how the file was saved.
-'Resaving' in Excel can sometimes fix.
+* Sometimes 'zero' and 'blank' can get mixed up.
+  * i.e. expected "" but got "0.0"
-* Advanced parser will throw an exception if encounters a cell without a CellReference
+* Advanced parser can throw an exception if encounters a cell without a CellReference
   * a poi-examples class [XLSX2CSV.java](https://github.com/apache/poi/blob/trunk/poi-examples/src/main/java/org/apache/poi/examples/xssf/eventusermodel/XLSX2CSV.java) shows a proposed solution, but it only works in a handful of cases.
-  * rather than throw an exception the code could be change to provide a 'best guess' of which column the value belongs.
-* Any cells with 'error values' (#NAME?, #VALUE!, etc) will appear in the output CSV file (this _IS_ expected)
 * Certain Linked or Embedded Objects typically render as "#VALUE!"
 (Pictures, Stock, Geography, etc.)
 * Special or Custom Formats may sometimes render incorrectly.
   * most often noticed with date, time, or numeric values.
-  * the ;;; format will not produce a blank value
+  * the ;;; format currently will _NOT_ produce a blank value
-* Number precision can sometimes be off for _very_ large (or _very_ small) values.
+* Number precision can sometimes be off (appears to be rare).
-  * Usually reserved for abnormally big numbers (say 20+ digits, subjectively)
+  * Examples:
+    * "33.8192973" vs a2="33.8192974"
+    * "0.1245" vs "0.124500000"
+    * "0.29999" vs "0.2999900001"
 * Cells of type DataBar or IconSet will show a value, even if marked as "icon only"

+Also note the following is 'Expected Behavior'
+* Cells with 'error values' (#NAME?, #VALUE!, etc.) will appear as such in the output CSV file

 </details>

 ## AlternateImplementations
 Searching on the web can yield alternate solutions that require less code.
-However, they seem to usually not handle "large" Excel files or doesn't always handle Blank rows and columns very well
+However, they seem to usually not handle "large" Excel files or don't always handle Blank rows and columns very well

 <details>
   <summary>Example Alternate Implementation 1...
 (Click To Expand)</summary>

 An example of a simpler way to read an Excel file without the extra code in this project is below:<br><br>
-Additional explanations about the code can be found in [SimplePoiExampleExcelReader.java](src/main/java/com/github/bradjacobs/excel/examples/SimplePoiExampleExcelReader.java)
+Additional explanations about the code can be found in [SimplePoiExampleExcelReader.java](src/main/java/com/github/bradjacobs/excel/demo/SimplePoiExampleExcelReader.java)

 ```java
 public List<List<String>> readBasicSheet(Path excelFile) throws IOException {